 The strategy includes an outcomes framework with a clear results focus to help drive action and hold relevant agencies publicly accountable for delivery.
-It includes an initial plan of 15 actions, currently underway through to the end of 2022.
+It includes an initial plan of 15 actions.

 Our target for 2030 is a 40 percent reduction in deaths and serious injuries